 Let me highlight some of the environmental issues in Jaipur.

 I captured this picture on a road that leads to the Nahargarh Fort.
 This 6 Km road is Jaipur’s biggest “Open Air Bar”.

 Residents love driving to the fort with friends & enjoy drinks with awesome city views from Nahargarh Hills.
 This is what draws people to Nahargarh hills

-While everyone is free to enjoy in their own ways, throwing trash by way of empty bottles, wrappers, plastic glasses is not a sign of a sane person.
+While everyone is free to enjoy in their own ways, throwing trash by way of empty bottles, wrappers, and plastic glasses is not a sign of a sane person.
 One can find humongous trash lying on either side of Nahargarh Fort road.
 The leftover of “Good Times”?
 Let’s ask ourselves if we will ever do this in our home?

-2. Heritage walk in Jaipur
+2. Trash On Heritage walking Route in Jaipur

 I clicked this picture at the Heritage walkway in the walled city area of Jaipur.
 It is enough to put all citizens of Jaipur to embarrassment!

 Witnessing filth strewn around is a shame.
 Local residents throw garbage on the street for the sweepers to settle the same.
 Till the time streets are cleaned, litter sits on the street.
 People are only concerned with keeping their residences clean.
 Neighborhood?
 It’s not their problem.
 This prompts me of a video I saw many months ago.
 A gentleman in Mumbai got infuriated with people throwing trash out of their cars on roads.
 To teach them a lesson, he picked up trash thrown by these insensitive people and chased them.
 He unloaded it all back in their car!
 Not a bad idea!

 These pictures are from Mansagar lake or Jal Mahal, a notable tourist attraction in Jaipur.
 It is popular among tourists the name of the water palace.
 Here is a picture of Jal Mahal along with Mansagar Lake.